 - Customer experience – They will definitely have high performance.
 In addition, they can work in offline mode, which is still an issue for the hybrid app examples.

-- Comprehension – The developers are already aware of all strengths and weaknesses of using well-established technologies.
+- Comprehension – The developers are already aware of all the strengths and weaknesses of using well-established technologies.
 They will help to find the right approach for receiving final desirable results.

-Disadvantages of native app development
+Disadvantages of native application development

 Be attentive while checking the list of disadvantages, it might depend on the chosen platform as well.

 - Time and money-consuming – It definitely requires time to build complex software.
 Distribution of users across two main platforms doubles the amount of work and testing needed to keep two separate applications for both iOS and Android up and running.

 - Distributed codebase – Having some features unavailable for iOS or Android is an infamous practice which has its place even in 2019.
 This happens due to limitations in the budget or restrictions of the platform.
 Sometimes, applications in the App Store can be abandoned for years while the Android version receives regular updates and vice versa.
 In opposite, the hybrid application encourages developers to approach UI and features in a more thoughtful manner and introduce only features that can work on both operational systems.